Also known as: Herniorrhaphy and Hernioplasty - inguinal

 - You are or could be pregnant

-- Several days before surgery, you may be asked to stop taking drugs that make it harder for your blood to clot.
-These include aspirin, ibuprofen (Advil, Motrin), clopidogrel (Plavix), warfarin (Coumadin), naprosyn (Aleve, Naproxen), and other drugs like these.
+- You may be asked to stop taking medicines that make it hard for your blood to clot.
+These include aspirin, ibuprofen (Advil, Motrin), clopidogrel (Plavix), warfarin (Coumadin), naprosyn (Aleve, Naproxen), and others.

 Why the Procedure Is Performed